Subham-wq/SVMAlgo/README.md

 # SVMAlgo
-These repository have different datasets example implementation of SVM as classifier and Regressor.
+This repository has different datasets example implementation of SVM as a classifier and Regressor.Also an example of cross-validation